 A bright red tongue known as strawberry tongue may indicate the existence of medical problems.
 Generally, a tongue goes bright red when the taste buds get swollen due to some underlying factors such as vitamin and mineral deficiencies.

 A red tongue also means that the person has scarlet fever caused by streptococcus infection that mostly affects children from ages 5 to 15.
 Another indication of the strawberry tongue is the Kawasaki disease, or the inflammation of veins, capillaries, and arteries.
 If you notice the unusual redness of your tongue, seek medical help as soon as possible.

-A yellow tongue is also a sign of trapped bacteria on the surface of the tongue, with the difference between black and yellow tongue being the type of bacteria captured.
-A yellow tongue may also be caused due to dehydration as well as due to smoking.
+A yellow tongue is also a sign of trapped bacteria on the surface of the tongue.
+The only difference between black and yellow tongue is the type of bacteria that thrives on the tongue.
+A yellow tongue may also indicate that a person is dehydrated or a smoker.

 Got an unusual tongue color?
 Schedule an appointment now!